 colon, bladder, melanoma, lymphoma and kidney cancers combined.

-6. It is estimated that more than 4 million American men are living with prostate cancer.
+6. It is estimated that nearly 4 million American men are living with prostate cancer.

 7. As men increase in age, their risk of developing prostate cancer increases